The Ultimate Guide to Opening an Art Gallery

 Here are some of our favorites for you to scope out:

-• This glossy white creative art gallery in Los Angeles, CA that can serve as both a classic gallery space or a blank slate for renters’ needs
+- This glossy creative art gallery in Los Angeles, CA, that can serve as both a classic gallery space or a blank slate for renters’ needs

-All of these amazing art galleries can offer you inspiration in how they dress their spaces and then advertise them to possible renters.
+All of these amazing art galleries can offer you inspiration in how they decorate their spaces and advertise them to prospective renters.
 Check out these listings and take special note of their photos, amenities, user reviews, and pricing to see what aspects are most attractive to you and your budding business.

 Check out our guide on how to start a venue rental business for more information!

-At Peerspace, we have thousands of art galleries on our platform available for hourly rental.
-You can list your space by including a detailed description, laying down some ground rules, and uploading high-definition photos of the space.
+At Peerspace, we have thousands of art galleries on our platform available to rent by the hour.
+You can even list your own space by including a detailed description, laying down some ground rules, and uploading high-definition photos of the space.

-Since Peerspace renters come to the platform specifically looking for a gallery space, they’ll find you pretty quickly!
+Since Peerspace renters come to the platform specifically looking for a gallery space or an exhibit hall, they’ll find your space pretty quickly!
 Check out other galleries listed on our site, their description, photos, and reviews.
-This can help you decide what works best for your space, all while staying true to your aesthetic, of course!
+This can help you decide what works best for your space, all while staying true to your aesthetic, of course.

 After your art gallery is up and running, help spread the word by listing your space on Peerspace.
-You can start hosting for free today.
+You can start hosting today.

 Find unique art gallery spaces on Peerspace